-- 1 lb penne or other pasta
+- 1 pound penne pasta (or other pasta)

-- 1 Tbsp olive oil
+- 1 Tablespoon olive oil

-- 1 garlic clove, minced
+- 1 clove garlic , minced

 - An assortment of your favorite fresh veggies ,chopped (i.e. snap peas, broccolini, bell peppers, mushrooms, zucchini, onion, asparagus, peas, spinach, cherry tomatoes)

-- 1 Tbsp butter
+- 1 Tablespoon butter

-- 2/3 cup chicken broth
+- 2/3 cup low-sodium chicken broth

-- 1/2 cup heavy cream or half and half
+- 1/2 cup heavy whipping cream (or half and half)

-- salt and pepper ,to taste
+- salt and freshly ground black pepper ,to taste

 - Bring a large pot of water to a boil.
 Cook pasta according to package instructions.
 Set aside.

 - Add veggies, season them with a little salt and pepper, and saute for about 2-4 minutes, just until slightly tender.
 You don't want to cook them too long.
 Remove to a plate.

 - Stir in cheese.
 Season with salt an pepper, to taste.
 If the sauce seems too thick, add more chicken broth, cream or water, to your liking.